Mal, Dance and Soul: Reception

 Daniel Chardon writes in Jazz Hot, France: "Mal, who can be identified apart from anything else, by his enchanting abracadabra, who has always been called a great Sorcerer, a master of hallucination and of trance ... who propels, most of all, Jim Pepper out into the light in this ballad!
 Long live Mal Waldron!
 Long live Tutu Records!
 Long live Trance!"

-The album was awarded 3 stars by AllMusic.